-Domestic violence can take many forms and people who are victims of it can be abused in any number of ways - only a few are highlighted above.
+Domestic abuse can take many forms and people who are victims of it can be abused in any number of ways - only a few are highlighted above.

 For many victims, leaving an abusive and controlling relationship can be a risky and dangerous time.
 Victims do not have to end their relationship or leave their home to ring a helpline for support and to talk things over.

 Together with the West Lancashire Liberty Centre and Edge Hill Students Union, we have developed a social media campaign, 'Don't be a bystander'.
 The campaign aims to help encourage people who think that a friend, relative or colleague who is suffering from domestic violence, to get support, advice or assistance.

 You can get involved and help raise awareness by retweeting messages from @libertycentre1 and @westlancsbc.
 You can also find out more by visiting Liberty Centre website (external link).